 Try an elimination diet

 It’s important to identify your individual triggers.
 To do this, your doctor may recommend an elimination diet.
-This involves removing certain foods and drinks from your diet, monitoring your symptoms for improvement, and then slowly reintroducing these foods one at a time.
+This involves:

-Keep a food journal to track what you eat and drink, and then log any IBS symptoms you develop.
+Keep a food journal to track what you eat and drink and log any IBS symptoms you develop.
 This technique helps pinpoint foods or beverages that cause your attacks.

 An elimination diet might reveal a gluten sensitivity.
 If so, maintaining a gluten-free diet may improve your symptoms.
-But if you introduce wheat, barley, or rye back into your diet, your symptoms could return.
+If you introduce wheat, barley, or rye back into your diet, your symptoms could return.

 Similarly, your symptoms may improve if you avoid high-gas vegetables like cabbage, cauliflower, and broccoli.